Boysenberry

-History
+Description

+Boysenberries grow on low, trailing plants.
+It is a large aggregate fruit with a deep maroon color, weighing 8 g and containing large seeds.
+The fruits are characterized by their soft texture, thin skins, and sweet-tart flavor.
+Mature fruits leak juice very easily and can start to decay within a few days of harvest.

+Cultivation

 The exact origins of the boysenberry are unclear, but the most definite records trace the plant as it is known today back to grower Rudolph Boysen, who obtained the dewberry–loganberry parent from the farm of John Lubben.

-In the late 1920s, George M. Darrow of the USDA began tracking down reports of a large, reddish-purple berry that had been grown on Boysen's farm in Anaheim, California.
+In the late 1920s, George M. Darrow of the United States Department of Agriculture began tracking down reports of a large, reddish-purple berry that had been grown on Boysen's farm in Anaheim, California.
 Darrow enlisted the help of Walter Knott, another farmer, who was known as a berry expert.
 Knott had never heard of the new berry, but he agreed to help Darrow in his search.

 Darrow and Knott learned that Boysen had abandoned his growing experiments several years earlier and sold his farm.
 Undaunted by this news, Darrow and Knott headed out to Boysen's old farm, on which they found several frail vines surviving in a field choked with weeds.
 They transplanted the vines to Knott's farm in Buena Park, California, where he nurtured them back to fruit-bearing health.
 Walter Knott was the first to commercially cultivate the berry in Southern California.

 He began selling the berries at his farm stand in 1932 and soon noticed that people kept returning to buy the large, tasty berries.
-When asked what they were called, Knott said, "Boysenberries," after their originator.
+When asked what they were called, Knott said, "Boysenberries", after their originator.
 His family's small restaurant and pie business eventually grew into Knott's Berry Farm.
-As the berry's popularity grew, Mrs. Knott began making preserves, which ultimately made Knott's Berry Farm famous.